What's the difference between Computing (Science) and Computer Science?

 If you meet somewhat lesser requirements, you may to go on a Pending List, from which we accept a limited number of students.
 If you aren't eligible for the pending list, you might qualify for a General (three-year) degree, and hope to improve your grades during second year.

 Otherwise, you must find a plan in some other department for which you qualify.
-You can still take Computing courses if they don't fill up, and change plans in the Spring of the following year.
+You can still take CISC courses if they don't fill up, and change plans in the Spring of the following year.
 However, you should plan for an alternative degree if you still do not qualify at the end of second year.

 If you don't qualify for any plan, you need to contact the Arts and Science faculty office in Dunning Hall.